 Section 21200.5 VC allows a rider who has been arrested for cycling under the influence to request a chemical test (usually a breath or blood test).
 If the police refuse that request, a defense lawyer can probably get the charge dismissed based on the officer’s failure to comply with the statute.

 On the other hand, if a rider asks for the test and the results show a high blood alcohol concentration, the rider may be creating evidence that will strengthen the prosecution’s case.
 Unless a rider is confident that the test result will be low or zero, it may be better not to request the test.

 That gives the defense attorney the opportunity to challenge the arresting officer’s conclusion that the rider was under the influence.

-The Law Offices of Randy Collins represents bicycle riders who are charged with cycling under the influence in Orange and Riverside Counties, as well as all Southern California communities, including Los Angeles and San Diego.
+The Orange County Bike DUI lawyers at Law Offices of Randy Collins represents bicycle riders who are charged with cycling under the influence in Orange and Riverside Counties, as well as all Southern Orange County communities, including Los Angeles and San Diego.
 As a former prosecutor, Randy Collins understands that an aggressive defense will often motivate prosecutors to dismiss or reduce cycling under the influence charges.

 Criminal convictions harm reputations and careers.
-Helping clients avoid criminal convictions for drunk bicycling and other offenses is the first priority of our bike DUI lawyers in California.
+Helping clients avoid criminal convictions for drunk bicycling and other offenses is the first priority of our bike DUI lawyers in Orange County.

 Thousands of Cases Successfully Handled